Esther02/front-end-mentor-challenges/qr-code-component-main/README.md

 # Frontend Mentor - QR code component - my design

 ![Design preview for the QR code component coding challenge](./design/my-design.png)
+* My card seems larger in the photo.
+However, the sizing in the browser is similar.

 ## Built with

 - Semantic HTML5 markup